 If students pass the final oral examination and resolve any outstanding issues identified by the Graduate College, they have officially completed their doctoral studies.
 Be aware of Graduate College deadlines and requirements for submission of the final dissertation.

-Note: Once you have confirmed a date and time for your final oral examination with your committee, contact the graduate support specialist at least three weeks in advance of the exam date to reserve a room.
-She will also submit the online request for final oral examination to the Graduate College.
+Note: Once you have confirmed a date and time for your final oral examination with your committee, contact the graduate support specialist at least three weeks in advance of the exam date to reserve a room and then submit online the final oral examination request form to the Graduate College.
 Also, please let the graduate support specialist know if you have a committee member who intends to participate in the exam from a distance.

 Ph.D. timeline overview